lizadaly/utopia-novels/books/arqtiq/book.md

-is loosening, revolving, opening, black darkness ensues, then lights glimmer around; bells, whistles and reverberations fill all the air with din, followed by melody so low as scarcely to be heard — the music of the spheres.
+is loosening, revolving, opening, black darkness ensues, then lights glimmer around; bells, whistles and reverberations fill all the air with din, followed by melody so low as scarcely to be heard—the music of the spheres.

 This has taken days, as it has been necessary to repeat each lesson, over and over.
 Quite unnecessary, I think,